microsoft/maro/examples/cim/ac/README.md

+# Container Inventory Management Using Actor-Critic (Single-thread)

 This example demonstrates the single-threaded version of the actor-critc algorithm applied to the container inventory management (CIM) scenario.
-The configurations are under the config folder and include agent configurations (agent_config.py) and training configurations (training_config.py).
-Agent configurations contain parameters for the underlying actor and critic models and optimizers, as well as general hyper-parameters for the actor-critic algorithm.
-Training configurations contain parameters for the environment and the main training loop, including early stopping conditions.
+The example can be run by simply executing ``main.py``.
+Logs generated during a run will be saved in a file named ``cim-ac.CURRENT_TIME_STAMP.log`` under the ``logs`` folder.